gpittarelli/literate-routing/README.md

 Other ideas:
- - For clojure (or any languages with similar functionality): look up relevant metadata of linked functions and embed it in the API (or some transformation of it--maybe event automatically textualizing core.spec input descriptions)
+ - For clojure (or any languages with similar functionality): look up relevant metadata of linked functions and embed it in the API (or some transformation of it--maybe event automatically textualizing clojure.spec input descriptions)
  - in a similar vein, generally being able to statically extract some data from the implementation would be nice (statically typed languages could make this great, for example)